Skip to main content ] Facebook Twitter Member area

 Any daily activities can be included in your daily routine, the important factor is that you do them in a similar order and/or at the same time.

-Your daily routine could include when you will:
+Your daily routine could include the timing of when you will:

-• Do personal hygiene tasks such as showering and brushing your teeth
+• complete personal hygiene tasks such as showering and brushing your teeth;

-• Do any other activities to keep your brain healthy, such as a crossword
+• do any other activities to keep your brain healthy, such as a crossword; and

 You don’t have to be regimented in exactly what you are doing and when, but having habits that feel natural each day is the key to a good routine.